kingst/gunrock_web/docs/dcash/api.md

 ### POST `/transfers`

 Transfers money from your account to another user.
-You must make sure that there aren't any negative balances and that the `to_email` address exists for this API call to succeed.
+You must make sure that there aren't any negative balances and that the `to` username exists for this API call to succeed.

 #### Arguments